Inge Sargent: Later life

-After living with her parents for two years, Eberhard decided to return to Colorado and she became a high-school German teacher at Centennial Junior High School and Fairview High School in Boulder.
+After living with her parents for two years, in 1966 Eberhard decided to return to Colorado and she became a high-school German teacher at Centennial Junior High School and Fairview High School in Boulder.
 She retired from her teaching career in 1993.

+When General Ne Win visited Vienna in June 1966 for psychiatric treatment under the care of psychiatrist Dr. Hans Hoff, she went to Schloss Laudon, where Ne Win was staying.
+She attempted to meet with Ne Win to inquire about what had happened to her husband, Sao Kya Seng.
+However, Ne Win declined to meet her.